 Causes and Solutions

-Again, low refrigerant is a common culprit here, as leaks can create a cooling effect that makes ice build up over your evaporator coil.
+Again, low refrigerant is a common culprit, as leaks can create a cooling effect that causes ice to build up on your evaporator coil.

 In addition, you may be dealing with a dirty coil.
 Dirt might seem like a small issue, but enough of it can make it harder for your evaporator coil to get the airflow it needs.